BIOGRAPHY

 From a very early age Eduardo showed an interest in art.
 In this way, he made his first sculpture with clay given to him by his father.
 This small terracotta piece shows a woman seated in a chair with her arms resting behind her head and her legs crossed.
 More than the ability to do it, what stands out in the sculpture is the supple vision of the female body that Eduardo already had as a young boy.

+In several sketches by Chillida of his son when he was a boy, Edu always appears painting, whether sitting or laying down, but always with a pencil and paper in hand.
 It would appear that his enthusiasm for “being an artist when I grow up,” as he himself stated, was more significant than his desire to study.
 After briefly attending the Deba Art School and the Círculo de Bellas Artes (Fine Arts Centre), where he had the pleasure of taking classes from the painter Antonio López, and also the School of Arts and Crafts in Madrid, he began to work first in sculpture and later in painting too.

 At the time, while he was still not twenty years of age (this period corresponded to him being between seventeen and twenty), he sculpted in stone, alabaster, and also worked with terracotta and bronze.